rgcgithub/regenie/docs/docs/options.md

-Step 2 of **regenie** can be sped up with BGEN files by using v1.2 format with 8 bits encoding (genotype file can be generated with [PLINK2](https://www.cog-genomics.org/plink/2.0/) using option `--export bgen-1.2 'bits=8'`) as well as passing on an accompanying .bgi index file (a useful tool to create such file is bgenix which is part of the BGEN library).
+Step 2 of **regenie** can be sped up with BGEN files by using v1.2 format with 8 bits encoding (genotype file can be generated with [PLINK2](https://www.cog-genomics.org/plink/2.0/) using option `--export bgen-1.2 'bits=8'`) as well as having an accompanying .bgi index file (a useful tool to create such file is bgenix which is part of the BGEN library).

 To include X chromosome genotypes in step 1 and/or step 2, males should be coded as diploid